 The Compensation and Nominating Committee assessed the independence of CAP pursuant to SEC and Nasdaq rules and concluded that no conflict of interest exists that would prevent CAP from providing independent advice to the Compensation and Nominating Committee.
 CAP will not perform other services for IAS without the consent of the Chair of the Compensation and Nominating Committee.
-CAP meets with the Compensation and Nominating Committee CAP meets with the Compensation and Nominating Committee CAP meets with the Compensation and Nominating Committee outside the presence of management.
+CAP meets with the Compensation and Nominating Committee Chair and the Compensation and Nominating Committee outside the presence of management.
 In addition, CAP participated in all of the Compensation and Nominating Committee's meetings during 2023 and participates in preparatory meetings and executive sessions.